 Nagash, the Great Necromancer, is the God of all dead and undead, the most powerful being in Shyish, the Realm of Death.
 But he once was a mortal whose story predates the Mortal Realms and starts in the World-That-Was in the long forgotten kingdom of Khemri.

-He became a god way before the forces of Chaos destroyed the Old World, having studied the death energies for centuries culminating with the creation of the first vampires and their bloodlust.
+He became a god way before the forces of Chaos destroyed the Old Warhammer World, having studied the death energies for centuries culminating with the creation of the first vampires and their bloodlust.
 After the Mortal Realms took form on the ashes of the World-That-Was, he was found by Sigmar entrapped in Shyish.
 Once freed, he joined Sigmar’s pantheon, assumed control of the Realm of Death and collaborated with the other gods to restore order and civilization to the Mortal Realms in what was the golden era of the Age of Myth.

 When Chaos found his way even in the new world, the pantheon split, each god trying to save its own realm.
 Nagash initially sided with Sigmar against Chaos, but eventually abandoned him.
 It was in vain, as Archaon would then reach Shyish and defeat Nagash forcing his soul to escape and wait to be reformed.
 It was not the first time Nagash body was destroyed, and would not be the last.